-In light of the recent Carillion demise, this guide provides a starting point on common forms of contract for both employers and subcontractors looking at how insolvency affects the supply chain from both directions.
+In light of the recent Carillion demise, this guide provides a starting point on common forms of contract for both employers and subcontractors looking at how insolvency affects the construction supply chain from both directions.
 The table below is a quick reference for the processes in the main contract and subcontracts for the scenario where the main building contractor has gone bust.

 Of course every contract is different, whether it is bespoke amendments to a JCT format, or a PFI pass down agreement, or something else, so you must always check the contract to see what it actually says.